openshift/source-to-image/README.md

 Creating builder images is easy. `sti` expects you to supply the following scripts to use with an
 image:

-1. `assemble` - this script builds and/or deploys the source
+1. `assemble` - builds and/or deploys the source
-1. `run`- this script runs the deployed source
+1. `run`- runs the assembled artifacts
-1. `save-artifacts` (optional) - this script saves the build context for an incremental build
+1. `save-artifacts` (optional) - captures the artifacts from a previous build into the next incremental build
-1. `usage` (optional) - this script displays builder image usage information
+1. `usage` (optional) - displays builder image usage information

 Additionally for the best user experience and optimized sti operation we suggest image to have `/bin/sh` and tar command inside.